kontent-ai/delivery-sdk-js/README.md

 ### Custom field binding in models

 Kentico cloud returns all field names in **lowercase** and since javascript properties are case sensitive, the binding will fail if your property is called e.g. *firstName*.
-One solution is to use lowercase only properties or use custom resolver to bind fields to their proper names:
+You can either use **lowercase only properties** or use custom resolver to bind fields to their proper names:

 ```typescript
 import { BaesField TextField, NumberField } from 'kentico-cloud-angular-2-sdk';